neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-witness.md

 > Make sure you use the same port as the one specified for the witness node.

 ### Run API calls
+A non-restricted API call against the witness node looks like this:
 ```
 {"id":888, "method":"call", "params":[0,"get_accounts",[["1.2.0"]]]}
 ```